annethereshewent/Anne-Blog-Project/README.md

 Blog-Site
 =========

-My blog site that is totally not based on tumblr's design

-I'm fairly new to web programming and design, I'm trying to learn php on my own by making a very simple blog site and adding functionality as I keep thinking up things.
-I'm not sure this is a good idea but we'll see
+My PHP blog project

+I'm fairly new to PHP as a language, so I made a simple blog page to get an idea of the fundamentals and how the language works.
+Made this without a framework, created my own classes and utilities for fetching data from the database as well as a few general output and formatting functions.
+All CSS written by me, as well as some of the javascript with the exception of a few jQuery plug-ins.